Hoyt, Kansas

 Hoyt is a city in Jackson County, Kansas, United States.
 As of the 2020 census, the population of the city was 593.

 History

 Hoyt was founded in 1886.
 It was named for George Henry Hoyt, an abolitionist and attorney for John Brown.

+The Chicago, Rock Island and Pacific Railroad originally passed through Hoyt and in the late 1890s and early 1900s, Hoyt was a large cattle and hay shipping point between St. Joseph, Missouri and Herington, Kansas.
+The Rock Island Line, as it was often referred to, last operated in 1980.
+Today there is little trace left of the railroad line except through aerial photography.